11 alternatives to Microsoft Excel

 As a cloud database software platform, QuickBase combines data management and organization to create a custom dashboard for every user.
 Allocate tasks, track customers, and monitor expenses, all with the click of a button.

-A premier subscription to QuickBase begins at $25 per user/per month and offers up to 20 users.
-A customized enterprise option is also available.
+A team subscription to QuickBase is $35 per user, per month for a minimum of 20 users.
+A Business plan and a customized Enterprise option are also available.

 Summary

-While Excel may have been reigning champ since the 80s, a variety of similar software is waiting to take its spot.
+While Excel may have been reigning champ since the ‘80s, a variety of similar software is waiting to take its spot.
+Give one of these software platforms a try to see if one suits your needs better than Excel.

 Send Comment: